Visuospatial Memory - Corsi Paradigm

 The Corsi Block-Tapping Test

 The Corsi Block-Tapping Test was developed by Philip Corsi in 1972 as part of his doctoral dissertation at McGill University, under the supervision of the neuropsychologist Brenda Milner.
-Corsi sought a non-verbal, spatial analogue to the digit span task — a way to assess the visuospatial component of short-term memory independently of verbal processes.
+Corsi sought a non-verbal, spatial analogue to the digit span task - A way to assess the visuospatial component of short-term memory independently of verbal processes.

 In the original apparatus, nine identical wooden blocks were mounted at irregular positions on a board.
 An examiner tapped a sequence of blocks, and the participant was required to replicate the sequence in the same order.
-The longest sequence correctly reproduced defined the "Corsi span" — typically 5 to 6 blocks in healthy adults.
+The longest sequence correctly reproduced defined the "Corsi span" - Typically 5 to 6 blocks in healthy adults.

 Corsi's key insight was that spatial memory span was both measurable and dissociable from verbal span.
-Patients with damage to the right hippocampus showed dramatically reduced Corsi spans with preserved digit spans, while left hippocampal patients showed the opposite pattern — a double dissociation that became one of the foundational demonstrations of hemispheric specialisation in memory.
+Patients with damage to the right hippocampus showed dramatically reduced Corsi spans with preserved digit spans, while left hippocampal patients showed the opposite pattern - A double dissociation that became one of the foundational demonstrations of hemispheric specialisation in memory.
 Today, the Corsi test appears in clinical batteries for hippocampal disorders, traumatic brain injury, and developmental assessment.

 Corsi Span vs Digit Span